Chellanam

-Chellanam is a village and a suburb of Kochi city in the Indian state of Kerala.
+Chellanam (ചെല്ലാനം) is a village located in Kochi city in the Indian state of Keralam.

 History

 Chellanam formed the southern border of the pre-colonial Kingdom of Cochin.

-In 1510, Goa was captured by the Portuguese general Alfonso Albuquerque from the Adil Shah dynasty of Bijapur, and Portuguese rule was established.
-The Kudumbis, along with Gouda Saraswat Brahmins (Malayalam: ഗൌഡ് സാരസ്വത്), Daivajnas and Vaishya Vanis who wanted to preserve their religious and cultural identity, migrated from Goa along the west coast of India, primarily through sea voyages.
+In 1510, Goa was captured by the Portuguese general Afonso de Albuquerque from the Adil Shah dynasty of Bijapur, and Portuguese rule was established.
+The Kudumbis, along with Gaud Saraswat Brahmins (Malayalam: ഗൌഡ് സാരസ്വത്), Daivadnyas and Vaishya Vanis who wanted to preserve their religious and cultural identity, migrated from Goa along the western Coastal India, primarily through sea voyages.

 Some of the groups that fled Goa landed in coastal districts of state of Karnataka, that is, the Uttara Kannada, Dakshina Kannada and Udupi districts, and some groups voyaged further to Kerala.
-One of these first exodus groups landed on the island of Cherai, Kerala.
+One of these first exodus groups landed on the island of Cherai, Keralam.
 They slowly migrated southwards from Ernakulam and settled in coastal areas.
 They were experts in paddy cultivation, especially in the low-lying fields of the Kerala backwaters, and they pioneered cultivation of the well-known "Chettiverippu" strain of paddy rice, brought from Konkan.

 A group of Kudumbis may have migrated to Chellanam at the invitation of a Maharaja and on arrival been given (free of tax) a coconut garden and land to grow rice.
 In return they were required to supply Avil to the palace and temple free of cost.

 The main agricultural laborers of Chellanam have been from the Pulaya and Kudumbi castes.
 It is also observed that during the Portuguese period, a lot of people converted to Christianity.

 On 24 May 2010 residents of Maruvakad, staying near Thiruhridaya Chapel, just 100 meters from Velankanni Matha Pilgrim Center; dug an old well which is to be believed that, it was built and used by Dutch Army around 200 years ago.

 This will help and will be a new resource for drinking water.
 Water is the most precious element for the people of Chellanam.

 The Maharaja of Kochi had a marine fleet which had a captain named Thobias Cappithan.
 When he won a battle he was presented with a piece of land called "Chellavanam".
 It was a vanam (forest) that was not inhabited normally at that time, but he settled there with his family.
-He had four sons; one stayed near a banyan tree (aal maram) and became known as Alumkal family, another stayed at Valiyaparambu and became Valyaparambu family, the son who stayed near "Kalam" became Kalathumkal family and another near a statue of Holy Cross and later his descendants came to be known as Kurisingal family.
+He had four sons; one stayed near a Banyan tree (aal maram) and became known as Alumkal family, another stayed at Valiyaparambu and became Valyaparambu family, the son who stayed near "Kalam" became Kalathumkal family and another near a statue of Holy Cross and later his descendants came to be known as Kurisingal family.